open-goal/jak-project/doc/compiler_example.md

 ```
 return m_gen.generate_data_v3().to_vector();
 ```
 This actually lays out everything in memory.
-It takes a few passes because x86 instructions are variable length (may even change based on which reigsters are used!), so it's a little bit tricky to figure out offsets between different instructions or instructions and data.
+It takes a few passes because x86 instructions are variable length (may even change based on which registers are used!), so it's a little bit tricky to figure out offsets between different instructions or instructions and data.
 Finally it generates link data tables, which efficiently pack together links to the same symbols into a single entry, to avoid duplicated symbol names.
 The link table also contains information about linking references in between different segments, as different parts of the object file may be loaded into different spots in memory, and will need to reference each other.

 This is the final result for top-level function (stored in top-level segment)
 ```